 10 Ways to Save on Back-to-School Shopping

 Parents of school-age children: Get ready to feel the pinch on your pocketbook.
-If last year was any indication of what to expect this year, you’re likely to shell out hundreds of dollars over the next few weeks to get your kids ready to head back to school.
-Families with children in kindergarten through 12th grade spent more than $600, on average, in 2013 on back-to-school purchases, according to the National Retail Federation.
-That’s a big price tag for clothing, electronics, pencils, paper and other supplies.
+You’re likely to shell out hundreds -- maybe even thousands -- of dollars over the next few weeks to get your kids ready to head back to school.
+Families with children in kindergarten through 12th grade spent nearly $700, on average, in 2014 on back-to-school purchases, according to the National Retail Federation.
+That’s a big price tag for clothing, electronics, pencils, paper, and other supplies.

 However, preparing your kids for the classroom doesn’t have to take such a big bite out of your budget.
 By following these ten strategies, you can keep back-to-school shopping costs under control.

 1. Shop your home first.
 Take inventory of your drawers, cabinets and closets so you know what you already have before shopping, says Regina Novickis, a savings expert at PromoCodes.com.
 You'll likely find that you already have several items such as notebooks and pencils that you purchased but your kids never used or are still in good condition.
 Also, have your kids try on the clothing they already have to see what still fits.
 You might find that they haven’t grown enough to justify the purchase of new apparel or shoes.

 2. E-mail a teacher.
 If your child’s school doesn't provide a shopping list, ask your child's teacher what supplies are absolutely needed when classes start.
 (Check the school’s Web site for teachers’ e-mail addresses.)
 This will help you avoid wasting money on school supplies your child doesn't need, Novickis says.
 Even if your child’s school provides a standard supply list, many teachers often have their own (sometimes much shorter) lists.